Kashu7100/Qualia2.0/qualia2/data/README.md

 ### LFWcrop
 LFWcrop is a cropped version of the Labeled Faces in the Wild (LFW) dataset.
 LFWcrop was created due to concern about the misuse of the original LFW dataset, where face matching accuracy can be unrealistically boosted through the use of background parts of images (i.e. exploitation of possible correlations between faces and backgrounds).

-### EMNIST
-The EMNIST dataset is a set of handwritten character digits derived from the NIST Special Database 19  and converted to a 28x28 pixel image format and dataset.

 ### [Speech Commands Dataset](https://storage.cloud.google.com/download.tensorflow.org/data/speech_commands_v0.02.tar.gz)
 Speech Commands Dataset consists of over 105,000 WAVE audio files of people saying thirty different words.
 This data was collected by Google and released under a CC BY license.